 Modern password security is moving toward requiring multi-factor authentication (MFA) on login, which requires users to verify themselves using a second method—usually a code sent via email or text.
 This is one of the best ways to prevent unauthorized parties from logging into a system using a stolen password.

 The insurance industry is no exception, with bodies like Gramm-Leach-Bliley, NY DFS, and the NAIC Model Security Law requiring businesses to implement MFA to further protect data.
 ACT’s recent study on MFA found that 60% of carriers said they are implementing MFA for agent portals, comparative raters, and more, with the remaining portion planning to implement MFA in the future.

 Take a look at our blog on MFA to learn more about why MFA is important, what types are available, and how to implement it for your agency.

 Perform regular backups of agency data

 Another crucial piece of the data security puzzle is ensuring you always have access to your agency’s data, even if there is a cyber attack or emergency affecting your agency’s physical workstations.
-For this reason, it’s best practice for your agency to create your own personal backups of your client data, even if your management system automatically creates backups.
-This creates a necessary layer of data redundancy to ensure you have a copy of your data even if your management system, or the workstations that access it, become compromised (considered catastrophic data loss).
+For this reason, it’s best practice to ensure there are regular backups of your agency data performed by either your agency management system provider or your agency.
+This creates a necessary layer of data redundancy to ensure you have a copy of your data even if your management system, or the workstations that access it, become compromised.

 Mitigating risk together